 In terms of special categories of personal data, the HPRA relies on Article 9(2)(i) of GDPR, which states:

 processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy;

-The HPRA does not transmit names or contact details of individuals when providing defects reports to other EU bodies.
+The HPRA may share quality defect reports regarding centrally authorised products with the European Medicines Agency, as the Agency coordinates the investigation of those reports across the EU.
+These reports may contain individual’s contact information.
+The HPRA does not transmit names or contact details of individuals when providing defect reports to other EU bodies.
 However, given the nature of defect reports, in that they can comprise a variety of different forms, some information may include data that in conjunction with other information contained in the report or elsewhere, may identify individuals.